games-automata-play/games-automata-play.github.io/_posts/2018-04-02-fundamental_theorem.md

 > **Massart's Theorem:**
 $$R_H(m) \le \sqrt{\frac{2 \log(\pi_H(m))}{m}}$$.

-The proof of analytical and relies on Hoeffding's inequality.
+The proof is analytical and relies on Hoeffding's inequality.
 See [p39/40 of the Foundations of Machine Learning book](https://cs.nyu.edu/~mohri/mlbook) for a proof.